telerik/xaml-docs/controls/radspreadsheet/events.md

 * **ActivePresenterChanged**: Occurs when the active presenter is changed.

+>The events related to selection in RadSpreadsheet are described in the [Working with UI Selection]({%slug radspreadsheet-ui-working-with-selection%}) topic.

 ## Cells Events

 * **CellPropertyChanged**: Occurs when a property of a cell is changed.
 The event arguments are of type **CellPropertyChangedEventArgs** and expose information about the exact property that was changed as well as the affected cell range.